natelac/EuchrePy/README.md

 ## Install
 - Run 'sudo pip install -e .'

-## Features
-- [x] Complete game state object that can be exported at end of play
-- [ ] Add heartbeat checking
-- [ ] Create a smartAI Player
-- [ ] Run PEP8 on all of the code
-- [ ] Start using semantic versioning describe in this [stackoverflow post](https://stackoverflow.com/questions/37814286/how-to-manage-the-version-number-in-git), and release "v0.1.0" !

 ## Known Bugs
 - Only first renege should be penalized OR redo reneging logic so valid plays don't get miscounted

 ## Future ideas
+- [ ] Create a smart AI player
-- Implement farmers hand
+- [ ] Implement farmers hand
-- Add lobby system - User can connect to server, host games, and see other games
+- [ ] Add lobby system - User can connect to server, host games, and see other games

-## Other projects
-- AI project
-  - Move all AI stuff to a separate project
-  - Explore coding different strategies and having them compete against each other
-  - Train AI using self play